MatteoGuadrini/Butterfly-Backup/README.md

 Backup a single PC or server is a everyday task.
 But most of the data may not change in the various backups made;
 then, in these cases, an incremental backup is needed.
-Butterfly Backup natively supports incremental backups, starting from a full.
+Butterfly Backup natively supports incremental and differential backups, starting from a full.
 In this case, the first backup to be performed on the machine will be as follows:
 ```bash
 bb backup --computer pc1 --destination /nas/mybackup --data User Config --type MacOS --mode Full